jsdclxvi/Reforestation/README.md

-## Two parrots are sitting on a perch.
-One turns to the other and asks, "do you smell fish?"
+## How many bones are in the human hand?
+A handful of them.